This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a medium mixing bowl, whisk together the balsamic vinegar (1 cup), honey (1/4 cup), dijon (1 tablespoon), garlic (4 cloves), Italian seasoning (2 teaspoons), fine salt (1/2 teaspoon)< and black pepper (1/4 teaspoon) until smooth and well combined.
+- Make the sauce and marinade: In a medium mixing bowl, whisk together the balsamic vinegar (1 cup), honey (1/4 cup), Dijon mustard (1 tablespoon), olive oil (1 tablespoon), minced garlic (4 cloves), Italian seasoning (2 teaspoons), Morton kosher salt (1/2 teaspoon), and black pepper (1/4 teaspoon) until smooth and well combined.

-- Preheat oven to 400ºF (204ºC).
-Line a rimmed baking sheet with aluminum foil.
+- Prepare the oven and pan: Preheat the oven to 400°F (204°C).
+Line a large rimmed baking sheet with parchment paper or aluminum foil for easy cleanu

 Fans Also Made: